distage-framework

 • Help - prints help message when launched ./launcher :help

-• ConfigWriter - writes reference config into files, split by roles (includes only parts of the config used by the application)
+• ConfigWriter - writes reference config into files, split by roles (includes only parts of the config used by the application).
+Also generates a JSON Schema description for config.

 Use include to add it to your application: